-The Trustees of the MAT devolve the duty of considering permanent exclusions to a delegated sub-committee of members of Academy trustees (referred to as the Local Academy Discipline Committee [LADC] for all Exclusion related incidents).
+The Trustees of the MAT devolve the duty of considering permanent exclusions to a delegated subcommittee of members of Academy trustees (referred to as the Local Academy Discipline Committee [LADC] for all Exclusion related incidents).
 The LADC attends to all pupil disciplinary and grievance matters.
 The LADC must review permanent exclusions and any suspensions which result in the pupil being excluded for more than 15 school days (singly or cumulatively) within one term.

 Academies are responsible for the accurate recording exclusions on the school's relevant Management Information System (MIS) in a timely manner, and keeping careful track of suspensions that total more than 15 days in a term.
-The relevant codes must be used on the attendance register.
+The relevant codes must be used on the attendance register (these are appended in the TVED Attendance Policy).